-Every now and then you find yourself hosting a party of some sort, Super bowl, baby shower, birthday party or just having friends over.
-I find myself needing to create something different but familiar for clients.
+I made these red velvet crepes with bananas foster sauce recipe because I find myself needing to create something different but familiar for clients.
 It’s no secret that America almost anything red velvet.
-I’m going to share with you a recipe that’s sure to please your palate.
+I’m going to share this palate pleasing dessert.

 I first learned how to make crepes in culinary school before then the only thing I knew about crepes was Lil Wayne mentioned it in a song he had.

 Yes, French pancakes were unknown to a boy from Louisiana, I mean why do I need thin pancakes when I have these giant fluffy buttermilk pancakes.
 My dad would make pancakes from scratch all the time for me as a kid.
 After my first time having crepe suzettes I learned I needed to know about crepes.
 Listen, anytime you give a twenty-year-old boy liquor and fire to play within a dish it’s love at first ignite.
 The dish was light, full of orange flavor and topped off with some powder sugar.
 AH-MA-ZING!
 I was sold and made sure I perfected crepes from that day.
 I still teach kids how to make crepes twice a year when I partner with the New Orleans Pelicans for the ACME Truck Reading Program they host.

 Red velvet crepes, is another dish that came from a need to do something different at a dinner party for another client.
 I still get asked how to make this dish today and one of my good friends remind me every time I see her that I owe her some red velvet crepes that I promised her.
 I had to ask what’s this thing with crepes and she told me that it’s not the crepes “I love anything red velvet; it reminds me of time spent with my grandmother in the kitchen.”
 Talk about the power of food and the memories they create.